RobertZetterlund/SensorFusion/README.md

 ## Getting Started

-If you are new to MetaWear please check out out [getting started guide](https://mbientlab.com/gettingstarted).
+If you are new to MetaWear please check out our [getting started guide](https://mbientlab.com/gettingstarted).